-Free Confidential Lawsuit Evaluation: If your air or drinking water has been contaminated due to methane migration or other consequences of hydraulic fracking, you should contact our law firm immediately.
+Free Confidential Lawsuit Evaluation: If your air or drinking water has been contaminated by methane migration or other consequences of hydraulic fracking, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and our lawyers can help.

 What is Fracking?

-Hydraulic fracturing (also known “fracking” or “hydraulic fracking”) is the process of drilling and injecting water, sand and chemicals into the ground at high pressure in order to recover gas and oil from shale rock.
-This process can be carried out vertically or, more commonly, by drilling horizontally to create new pathways or extend existing channels to release gas.
-Most fracking wells in use today employ a combination of hydraulic fracturing, which has been in use since the 1940s, and horizontal drilling, a technique that first become widespread in the 1990s.
+Hydraulic fracturing (also known “hydraulic fracking” or simply "fracking") is the process of drilling and injecting water, sand and chemicals into the ground at high pressure to recover gas and oil from shale rock.
+This process can be carried out vertically or by drilling horizontally to create new pathways or extend existing channels to release gas.
+Most fracking wells in use today employ a combination of hydraulic fracturing, which has been in use since the 1940s, and horizontal drilling, a more recent technique that became widespread during the 1990s.

 The Fracking Boom

-There were about 276,000 natural gas wells in the U.S. in 2000.
-That number nearly doubled to 510,000 by 2010, according to the Department of Energy (DOE), and each year about 13,000 new wells are drilled.
+There were about 276,000 natural gas wells in the U.S. in 2000, according to the Department of Energy (DOE).
+That number nearly doubled to 510,000 by 2010, and each year since then about 13,000 new wells have been drilled.
 A 2014 study found that more than 15 million Americans have lived within a mile of a fracking well that has been drilled since 2000.

 What’s the Problem?

 The fracking process involves mixing enormous amounts of water with various toxic chemicals to produce frack fluid, according to Physicians for Social Responsibility.
 This substance is further contaminated by heavy metals and radioactive elements contained in shale.
 A large portion of the frack fluid returns to ground level, where it can spill into rivers and other naturally-occurring water sources.
 Underground water supplies can also be contaminated by fracking through migration of gas and frack fluid underground.

 - Oil Rig Explosion Lawsuit Case (Attorney Info)